Sermon on the Mount: Components

 The longest section of the Sermon is Matthew 5:17–48, traditionally referred to as "the Antitheses" or "Matthew's Antitheses".
 In the section, Jesus fulfils and reinterprets the Old Covenant and in particular its Ten Commandments, contrasting with what "you have heard" from others.
 For example, he advises turning the other cheek, and to love one's enemies, in contrast to taking an eye for an eye.
-According to most interpretations of Matthew 5:17, 18, 19, and 20, and most Christian views of the Old Covenant, these new interpretations of the Law and Prophets are not opposed to the Old Testament, which was the position of Marcion, but form Jesus' new teachings which bring about salvation, and hence must be adhered to, as emphasized in Matthew 7:24–27 towards the end of the sermon.
+According to most interpretations of Matthew 5:17, 18, 19, and 20, and most Christian views of the Old Covenant, these new interpretations of the Law and Prophets are not opposed to the Old Testament, which was the position of Marcion, but form Jesus's new teachings which bring about salvation, and hence must be adhered to, as emphasized in Matthew 7:24–27 towards the end of the sermon.

 In Matthew 6, Jesus condemns doing what would normally be "good works" simply for recognition and not from the heart, such as those of alms (6:1–4), prayer (6:5–15), and fasting (6:16–18).
-The discourse goes on to condemn the superficiality of materialism and calls the disciples not to worry about material needs, but to "seek" God's kingdom first.
+The discourse goes on to condemn the superficiality of materialism and calls the disciples not to worry about material needs or fret about the future, but to "seek" God's kingdom first.
 Within the discourse on ostentation, Matthew presents an example of correct prayer.
 Luke places this in a different context.
-The Lord's prayer (6:9–13) contains parallels to 1 Chronicles 29:10–18.
+The Lord's Prayer (6:9–13) contains parallels to 1 Chronicles 29:10–18.

 The first part of Matthew 7 (Matthew 7:1–6) deals with judging.
-Jesus condemns those who judge others before first judging themselves: "Judge not, that ye be not judged."
+Jesus condemns those who judge others without first sorting out their own affairs on the matter: "Judge not, that ye be not judged."
 Jesus concludes the sermon in Matthew 7:17–29 by warning against false prophets.